Indeed you wonder: What is causing this abdominal pain and these burps?

 When should you seek medical help?

-A temporary stomach pain and bloating accompanied by belching are rarely a cause for concern.
+A temporary stomach pain and bloating accompanied by belching rarely cause concern.

 But if the belching is uncontrollable, does not relieve a distended stomach, or is accompanied by severe abdominal pain, seek medical assistance.